maelys-mcardle/snowflake/docs/README.md

 * The output is 20 characters wide.

 Conceptualize a device that's a mish-mash of a [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
-This resulting language is like a human-writeable byte code.
+This resulting language is like human-writeable bytecode.
 Snowflake is [Turing-complete][4] and uses the [Polish notation][5].

 [1]: https://en.wikipedia.org/wiki/E.161